eclipse-score/process_description/process/process_areas/safety_management/guidance/guideline_safety_management.rst

    | * required resources for the activity - by selecting a team label (or "project") pointing to a team of committers dedicated to the issue resolution
    | * duration in time, including start and end point - by selecting a milestone
    | * UID of the resulting work products - stated in the issue title
+   | In case a dependency is not fulfilled and could jeopardize the timely completion of the safety activities, this is escalated to the project manager.
    |
    | The planning of safety activities is divided into the
    | * platform SEooC planning, dealing with all work products needed only once for the platform.
 This is included in :need:`wp__platform_safety_plan`